GSA-TTS/FAC/docs/product/roadmap.md

 ## Milestone 3: Excel generation / upload

 **Value delivered:**
 While the current FAC allows users to submit form data and excel files, it's most valuable (and quite possibly sufficient for MVP release) to just allow them to upload templatized excel files for their audit.
-This milestone will focus on the first excel uploading screen, "federal awards", and will provide a foundational pattern for subsequent excel upload screens in the SF-SAC.
+This milestone will focus on an end to end solution (including API) for the first excel uploading screen, "federal awards", and will provide a foundational pattern for subsequent excel upload screens in the SF-SAC.

 **Specific deliverables:**
 * [Implement Federal Awards screen](https://github.com/GSA-TTS/FAC/issues/187)